Result456/Result456.github.io/README.md

 👉 [Watch my video](https://drive.google.com/file/d/1MzkYZOCqXtSHGdAhH9wrCgxwZKDco6RF/view?usp=drivesdk)

 # Reflection

 ## Introduction

-In this project I created a digital portfolio that included my CV and a video introduction.
-At first I found it difficult because I was not familiar with GitHub but I improved with practice.
+In this project I created a digital portfolio using GitHub.
+The portfolio included my CV written in Markdown a mock interview video and publishing the project using GitHub Pages.
+At first I found the process difficult because I was not familiar with GitHub and Markdown.
+However as I continued practicing I improved my skills and gained confidence.

-## Purpose of a Digital Portfolio

-I learned that a digital portfolio is used to present myself professionally and show my skills and knowledge to potential employers.

-## CV Development

-Creating my CV helped me reflect on my skills and academic journey.
-It also taught me how to present my information in a clear and professional way.
+---

+## Reflection on Coding in Markdown (STAR Method)

+### Situation
+At the beginning I had little knowledge of Markdown language and how to structure a CV using it.

+### Task
+My task was to create a professional CV using Markdown and make sure it is clear, well-structured and readable.

+### Action
+I learned basic Markdown syntax such as headings, lists, and links.
+I practiced formatting my CV step by step and corrected my mistakes.
+I also made sure my content was neat and organized.

+### Result
+I was able to successfully create a CV using Markdown.
+My work became more structured and I now understand how to use Markdown for future projects.

+---

-## Video Presentation
+## Reflection on Mock Interview Video (STAR Method)

-Recording the video was challenging because I felt nervous but it helped me improve my confidence and communication skills.

-## Challenges Faced

-I struggled with understanding GitHub managing time and completing all parts of the project but I stayed committed.

-## Personal Growth

-This project helped me become more independent and confident in presenting myself.

-## Areas for Improvement

-I would improve the design of my portfolio make my video more professional and add more projects.
+### Situation
+I was required to record and embed a mock interview video in my portfolio.

+### Task
+My task was to create a clear and professional video and include it in my GitHub portfolio using Markdown or HTML.

+### Action
+I recorded my video and uploaded it to Google Drive.
+Then I learned how to insert the video link into my Markdown file.
+I also ensured that the link was accessible to everyone.

+### Result
+I successfully embedded my video in my portfolio.
+This improved my confidence and helped me understand how to present myself professionally online.

+---

+## Reflection on the Use of GitHub Pages (STAR Method)

+### Situation
+I had never used GitHub Pages before and did not understand how to publish a website.

+### Task
+My task was to publish my portfolio online using GitHub Pages so that it can be accessed publicly.

+### Action
+I followed the steps to create a repository, upload my files and enable GitHub Pages.
+I practiced until my site was visible online.

+### Result
+I successfully published my portfolio.
+Now I understand how websites can be hosted using GitHub, and I feel more confident using this platform.

+---

 ## Conclusion

-Overall this project helped me grow and prepared me for future opportunities in IT.
+This project helped me improve my technical skills especially in Markdown and GitHub.
+I also learned how to present my work professionally.
+Even though I faced challenges at the beginning I was able to overcome them through practice and patience.